-For any vehicle, the "intermediate zone" is determined as follows: The vehicle shall meet the conditions given in paragraph 3.2.1. and, in addition, the measured value for the same regulated pollutant shall be below a level that is determined from the product of the limit value for the same regulated pollutant given in Table 1 in paragraph 5.3.1.4. multiplied by a factor of 2.5.
+For any vehicle, the "intermediate zone" is determined as follows: The vehicle shall meet the conditions given in paragraph 3.2.1. and, in addition, the measured value for the same regulated pollutant shall be below a level that is determined from the product of the limit value for the same regulated pollutant given in Table 1 in paragraph 5.3.1.4. of this Regulation multiplied by a factor of 2.5.

-2 For any vehicle, the "failure zone" is determined as follows: The measured value for any regulated pollutant exceeds a level that is determined from the product of the limit value for the same regulated pollutant given in Table 1 in paragraph 5.3.1.4. multiplied by a factor of 2.5.
+2 For any vehicle, the "failure zone" is determined as follows: The measured value for any regulated pollutant exceeds a level that is determined from the product of the limit value for the same regulated pollutant given in Table 1 in paragraph 5.3.1.4. of this Regulation multiplied by a factor of 2.5.

 a If the means of identification of type contains characters not relevant to describe the vehicle, component or separate technical unit types covered by this information document, such characters shall be represented in the documentation by the symbol '?' (e.g. ABC??123??).

-b As defined in Annex 7 to the Consolidated Resolution on the Construction of Vehicles (R.E.3), (document TRANS/WP.29/78/Rev.1/Amend.2 as last amended by Amend.4).
+b As defined in the Consolidated Resolution on the Construction of Vehicles (R.E.3), (document ECE/TRANS/WP.29/78/Rev.2. as last amended by Amend.1).

 c Where there is one version with a normal cab and another with a sleeper cab, both sets of masses and dimensions are to be stated.